beexin/AskChatGPT/README.md

 ### Features
 - Access GPT API from a single class, simple and easily
 - Supports GPT3 and GPT4 models
-- Can read API key from `ChatGPTApiKey` if defined
+- Can read API key from `ChatGPTApiKey` environment variable if defined
 - Will attempt to sanitize input to minimize errors

 ### Coming Features